OAuth Setup for Microsoft Services

 4 new fields have been added to Gemini's Mailbox/SMTP configuration

-• Scopes - A field that will auto-populate for you
+- Scopes - A field that will auto-populate for you (but you won't see it if you choose Graph)

 Save your configuration when you have provided the mandatory details.
-You will be redirected and required to authenticate with your OAuth provider
+If you are not using Graph, you will be redirected and required to authenticate with your OAuth provider

-Note You must authenticate the MAILBOX email account e.g. support@company.com, not your own account or an admin account.
+Note if you are not using Graph and authenticating with Azure, you must use the MAILBOX email account e.g. support@company.com, not your own account or an admin account.

-Confirm the access permissions and you'll be returned to Gemini, where you should see a success message
+If you authenticate with Azure, confirm the access permissions, and you'll be returned to Gemini, where you should see a success message

 Gemini SMTP Configuration